polterguy/hyper-core/README.md

 in your own extension methods, instead of using the SQL paremeter collection objects, etc.
 Below is a list of some of the more important security features in Hyper Core.

-* Highly secure role based access control
+* Highly secure and flexible role based access control
 * Passwords stored securely
 * Easy to create and maintain existing users through Peeples
 * SQL injection attack prevention
+* Protects the code for your own extension methods from being seen
+* Persists cookies safely on the client, such that session highjacking becomes impossible

+The above traits combined, allows you to store your business logic entirely on the server, eliminating a whole range of security issues, such as malicious attackers modifies your JavaScript, and completely bypass your security implementations.

 ## Installation